 Trusts will continue to maintain their popularity because, despite the cost to create and maintain them, they can help you avoid the burden of potentially massive estate taxes.
-The same is true of inheritance taxes, which are still collected in some states.
+The same applies to inheritance taxes, which are still collected in some states.

 2. Designate accounts “payable-on-death”

 Under normal circumstances, when someone dies, the bank will freeze their account.
-The executor would then need to show a death certificate or letters testamentary provided by the court indicating their right to access the decedent’s account and have funds released.
-This can be a time-consuming process, especially if it involves a great deal of money.
+The executor would then need to show a death certificate or letters of testamentary provided by the court indicating their right to access the decedent’s account and have funds released.
+This can be time-consuming, especially if it involves a lot of money.

 3. Make property jointly owned

-There are multiple ways to pass real estate to another person without probate by making the property jointly owned.
+There are multiple ways to pass Real Estate to another person without probate by jointly owning the property.